monam99/mmohamma.github.io/_pages/about.md

 Research
 ======
 My primary research interests lie in the intersection of Computer Science and Economics.
-In particular, I am interested in using mathematical and algorithmic methods to provide approximately efficient solutions in fields including Matching Theory, Game Theory, and Mechanism Design, especially under uncertainty and where incomplete information, agents’ incentives, and computational complexity need to be considered.
+In particular, I am interested in using mathematical and algorithmic methods to provide approximately efficient solutions in fields including _Matching Theory_, _Game Theory_, and _Mechanism Design_, especially under uncertainty and where incomplete information, agents’ incentives, and computational complexity need to be considered.

 News
 ======
-I am going to give a talk about _Economics & Computation_ virtually on **22th of December** at _the Sharif University of Technology_ (in Persian).
-Write me if you are interested in attending.
+1. Dec 22 : I am going to give a talk about _Economics & Computation_ at _the Sharif University of Technology_ virtually in Persian .
+Write me an email if you are interested in attending.